SoniaBisinger/Python-exercices/README.md

 -> Day 23 - 21.07.23 - Subroutine

 -> day 24 - 22.07.23 - Subroutine with parameters and "infinity dice" program.
 Again a while loop to ask if user want to play again.

+-> day 25 - 24.07.23 - Subroutine with parameters and return.
+Character stat generator.
+Learned how to output colors.